-The Trustee has ultimate responsibility for the oversight of the Fund's investment managers' engagement activity, but delegates responsibility to lead engagement with the managers to its investment advisor.
-The advisor is expected to provide updates to the Trustee on the performance of the Fund's investment managers against expectations.
+The Trustee has ultimate responsibility for the oversight of the Fund's investment managers' engagement activity, but delegates responsibility to lead engagement with the managers to its Investment Consultant(s).
+The Consultant is expected to provide updates to the Trustee on the performance of the Fund's investment managers against expectations.
 The Trustee will not appoint new investment managers that cannot demonstrate the standards to which existing investment managers are held.
 These expectations can be summarised as: